jeffthorne/sejam_python_bootcamp/README.md

 		<br/>
 	tools > build system > choose whatever you save your build system as.<br/>
     <br/>
+6. Update config file with AWS and DSAS information
-6. You are good to go :-)
+7. You are good to go :-)